Yesterday, Lief Simon shared his picks for top property investment markets in 2019.

 Word continues to spread on all this country has to offer, and tourism-related industries are enjoying the growth that reality suggests.

 The Hotels and Restaurants tourism subsector grew by 17.2% through the third quarter of 2018, thanks to a 15.3% increase in overnight visitors for the period.
 As the number of direct flights to Belize increased, the number of visitors from the United States rose by 16.2%, while tourist numbers from Europe were up 22.7% and the number of Canadian visitors increased by 56.7%.

 Cruise traffic, likewise, expanded substantially.
 The number of cruise visitors to the country through the third quarter of this year increased 55.5%.

 I’m feeling good about my two 2018 Belize buys.

 I’ve been bullish on Panama for property investment for almost 20 years.
 This country’s real estate markets have seen ups and downs over that time, of course, but mostly ups.

 The 2008/2009 global real estate crash had a much less dramatic effect in Panama than in other countries in the region for two reasons.
 First, Panama enjoys a broader demand base.
 Second, there’s little leverage in play.

-Prices in Panama City today are multiples of prices a decade-and-a-half ago when I made my first investment here.
+Prices in Panama City today are multiples of prices a decade-and-a-half ago when Lief and I made our first investment here.
 However, comparing apples to apples on a global scale, they remain a good buy on a per-square-meter basis… and an investment here can continue to generate a strong and reliable rental return.

 That said, this is a dramatically different market from the one I first invested in 15 years ago.
 Back then, you could have bought almost anything and realized a profit.
 In today’s boomtown Panama City, hustlers abound.
 You need to know where to look and what specifically to buy.